phani-billa/phani-billa.github.io/essays/statement-of-purpose.md

 data, however their acquisition relies on simply metrics such as single temperature values.
 Current services do not scale when trying to collect data with complicated meta-data and or a large vector of fields per measurement.

-Within three to five years I hope to implement distributed algorithms for DSP and event detection as part of my PhD work.
+Within one to two years I hope to implement distributed algorithms for DSP and event detection as part of my PhD work.
 I hope to design a set of metrics that will quantify the performance of distributed sensor networks.
-Given a known set of bandwidths and computational capacities, how do changes to the network affect the performance and data of the overall network?
+Given a known set of bandwidths and computational capacities, I hope to find how changes to the network affect the performance and data of the overall network?

-After receiving my PhD,I hope to continue my work with distributed sensor networks.
-The amount of sensors is increasing exponentially and will require new techniques to process.
-My goal is to lay the framework for the upcoming explosion of sensors and data.
-Advances in these technologies can pave the way to making it easier to deploy and manage sensor networks, make it easier for smaller countries to set up National Data Centers, make it easier for universities to do large scale distributed studies and continue to advance this explosion of IoT connected devices.
-I would prefer to stay in academia, but am willing to go into industry as well to continue to advance these ideas.
+After receiving my PhD, I hope to continue my work with distributed sensor networks either in industry or accedamia.
+The amount of sensors is increasing exponentially and will require new techniques for data processing.

 #### Progress
 Over the past three years I've been building a framework to detect transients in power quality data.
 I picked up a lot